ilovelogic/Pauli-Path-Method/README.md

 <img src="images/Layer_sibs.png" width="400" />

 **Sorting for Propagation**\
 We store all the possibile Pauli paths in terms of layers.
 At each layer, we store all the `PauliOperator` objects which could be the Pauli operator for a particular position in a legal Pauli path.
 We group `PauliOperator` objects at this `PauliOperator` layer in "sibling" lists according to which propagate backward to the same list of `PauliOperator` objects at the prior `PauliOperator` layer.
-We store each such "sibling" list in a DefaultDict (`backward_sibs`), where the "sibling" list is the value and the key is a tuple o the list of non-identity gate positions between any `PauliOperator` in the "sibling" list and all of the `PauliOperator` objects in the list it propagates backward to, along with a List of strs representing the non-gate qubits between any `PauliOperator` in this "sibling" list and any of the `PauliOperator` objects the prior propagation list. `forward_sibs` is a DefaultDict with the same set up except that it stores "sibling" lists sorted based on which `PauliOperator` objects propagate forward to the same list of possibilities at the *next* layer.
+We store each such "sibling" list in a DefaultDict (`backward_sibs`), where the "sibling" list is the value and the key is a tuple of the list of non-identity gate positions between any `PauliOperator` in the "sibling" list and all of the `PauliOperator` objects in the list it propagates backward to, along with a List of strs representing the non-gate qubits between any `PauliOperator` in this "sibling" list and any of the `PauliOperator` objects the prior propagation list. `forward_sibs` is a DefaultDict with the same set up except that it stores "sibling" lists sorted based on which `PauliOperator` objects propagate forward to the same list of possibilities at the *next* layer.

 **Initialization**\
    `PauliOpLayer(gate_pos:List[tuple]=None, backward:int=-1,pauli_ops:DefaultDict[tuple, List[PauliOperator]]=None)`